 “That little girl is really going to be missed because she is just awesome,” Wiechern said.

-Sarah was homeschooled her entire life, but did cross country in middle school at Rainier Jr./Senior High School.
+Sarah attended an online school but did cross country in middle school at Rainier Jr./Senior High School.
 She planned to start school at PSU this spring and worked at Grocery Outlet where the sign now reads "We love you Sarah."

 “It's not business as usual anymore, there's some healing to be done,” said Bruce Cade who worked at Grocery Outlet with Sarah.